apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Eiyuden Chronicle: Hundred Heroes Review**
+**Israel hit Iran with a half-ton 'Rampage' supersonic missile: report**

-You can read more about it [here](https://www.ign.com/articles/eiyuden-chronicle-hundred-heroes-review).
+You can read more about it [here](https://www.businessinsider.com/israel-hit-iran-with-half-ton-rampage-supersonic-missile-report-2024-4).

 ## Requirements
 - Python 3.8